pynashorg/pynashorg.github.com/_posts/2013-03-06-timing-and-profiling.md

 %timeit
 ---

-See how long a script takes to run averaged over a bunch of runs.
+See how long a script takes to run averaged over multiple runs.

     In [8]: %timeit 10*1000000
     10000000 loops, best of 3: 38.2 ns per loop

+`%timeit` will limit the number of runs depending on how long the script takes to execute.
+Keep in mind that the `timeit` module in the standard library *does not* do this by default, so timing long running scripts that way may leave you waiting forever.

-Notice that by default `%timeit` runs your code millions of times before returning.
-Timing long running scripts this way may leave you waiting forever.
-In this case, either use `%time` instead, or limit the number of loops with `-n 1000` for example which will limit `%timeit` to a thousand iterations, like this:
+The number of runs may be set with with `-n 1000`, for example, which will limit `%timeit` to a thousand iterations, like this:

     In [9]: %timeit -n 1000 10*1000000
     1000 loops, best of 3: 67 ns per loop

-Also note that the run-time reported will vary more wildly when limited to fewer loops.
+Also note that the run-time reported will vary more when limited to fewer loops.

 %prun
 ---